tqtezos/minter-sdk/packages/minter-contracts/ligo/src/english_auction/README.md

 1. Only Implicit accounts can place bids.
 2. **CAUTION:**   Smart contracts can configure bids.
 Bidders are encouraged to inspect the code of the selling contract and confirm that the first bid as well as the final reward (upon a call to `Resolve`) will be accepted and not be used to steal gas in the process.
 See https://www.notion.so/Review-report-for-English-auction-contract-iteration-2-c3610435cc1446d1b6f2b2d60dc86c8e for more details on this.
 3. An auction can be configured with an empty asset list theoretically, although this would be a fruitless auction.
 This was decided to be as such in order to minimuze the cost of configuring an auction.
+4. In the tez auction contracts, "tez guards" are only placed on `cancel`, `configure`, and `resolve` to minimize costs.
+However, only bid is expected to actually receive tez.
+Admins should not transfer tez to any other entrypoints to avoid it getting stuck in the contract.

 ## Future work